LODSContent/AZ-600-Configuring-and-Operating-Microsoft-Azure-Stack-Hub/Instructions/Labs/LAB_0402_Manage_Service_Principals.md

     >**Note**: Now you will repeat the equivalent sequence of steps to validate that you can authenticate to the Azure Stack Hub administrator environment:

-1. From the **Administrator: C:\Program Files\PowerShell\7\pwsh.exe** window, run the following to use the Azure Stack Hub stamp information you retrieved in earlier in this task to set values of the variables you will use to configure the service principal, referencing, respectively, the Azure Stack Hub endpoint used for Azure Resource Manager administrative operations, audience for acquiring an OAuth token used to access Graph API, and GUID of the identity provider:
+1. From the **Administrator: Windows PowerShell** window, run the following to use the Azure Stack Hub stamp information you retrieved in earlier in this task to set values of the variables you will use to configure the service principal, referencing, respectively, the Azure Stack Hub endpoint used for Azure Resource Manager administrative operations, audience for acquiring an OAuth token used to access Graph API, and GUID of the identity provider:

     ```powershell
     $armAdminEndpoint = $azureStackInfo.AdminExternalEndpoints.AdminResourceManager